rapyuta-robotics/rapyuta-io-docs/hugo/content/updates/2019/April/april-10.md

 number of significant updates in this version that we hope you will like.

 #### Notable Fixes
-* Organization name cannot be empty.
-It is mandatory to provide the name of the organization when signing up on rapyuta.io
-* Correct the billing date on the Billing tab
+* Fixed issue of incorrect billing date on the Billing tab
-* Fixed the bug in historical logs table that cleared off available and visible logs when the scroll API fails.
+* Better error handling in historical logs of deployments

 #### Documentation
-* Improved Builds core concept
 * Revamped the following quick starting guides:
   * [Creating New Package](/getting-started/create-new-package/)
   * [Adding New Device](/getting-started/add-new-device/)